 Overall Rating: 1/5 stars

 Impact Mailing Club is a cash gifting company that has members pay other members through the enticement of their “secret” letter.
 This is nothing more than a sales pitch that will have you giving your money directly to the people who got you to signup in the first place.
-Oh and the owners of this program, who are the real winners in all this.
+Oh and don’t forget that it is the owners of this program who are the real winners in all this.